beedu18/linux/README.md

 # Cloning a specific branch/tag
 git clone --depth 1 --branch <name> <repo_url> # will only download HEAD git clone <repo_url> --branch <name> --single-branch # will download entire branch history leading to HEAD

+# Adding a remote repository
+git remote add <IDENTIFIER> <REMOTE_URL>

+# The following require an ssh key generated in you dev machine to work.
+# The key should also be allowed in your github account
+git remote add github git@github.com:username/repository.git

+# List remote repositories
+git remote -v

+# Pushing files to the remote repository
+# You will be prompted for credentials if an ssh key is not already configured in the dev machine and remote server
+git push <REMOTE_REPO_IDENTIFIER> <BRANCH>

+# Renaming a remote repository
+git remote rename <OLD_IDENTIFIER> <NEW_IDENTIFIER>
 ```

 ### User Management